HHSAPCompSci2020/capstone-project-traffic-invaders/doc/GROUP 6 README - Traffic Invader (1).txt

 Credits:
 Eric Decasper:
-Game.java: Extends PApplet.
-Has the main game loop.
+MainMenu.java: the main menu screen,
 Car.java: Represents the incoming cars or obstacles.

-Karan Dalal:
 Player.java: Represents the player also a car.
 Entity.java: The superclass of Car and Player.

+Karan Dalal:
+Game.java: Extends PApplet.
+Has the main game loop.
+Runner.java: runs the program.

 Vikram:
 BackGroundManager.java: manages backgrounds.
 Picks and displayed them BackGround.java: Superclass of all backgrounds NormalRoad.java: default background.
-Sound.java : handles music and sound effects
+Screen.java: the superclass of all screens